 Given the continued improvement in seismic tomography modeling and the development of thermodynamic data and models (Strixrude and Lithgow-Bertelloni, 2011), the main aim of the present study is to define conversion factors using these thermodynamic constraints and to test these by computing the geoid from recent tomography models.
 Because seismic velocity depends on each of temperature, pressure, and rock composition, differentiating between these parameters for any one velocity anomaly presents a real challenge.
 Therefore, we seek to develop and compare conversion factors for a range of possible mantle compositions, to help constrain the likelihood of possible compositional variations.
 Our approach is to calculate equilibrium mineral assemblages, phase proportions and phase compositions for a variety of potential mantle compositions and pressure-temperature ranges, and then calculate the physical properties of each mineral assemblage.
 From this we derive conversion factors between seismic velocity and density and temperature anomalies, hereafter R/v and RT/v (section 2).
 This follows the approach described by Stixrude and Lithgow-Bertelloni (2005a;b; 2007), but broadened to consider a wider range of likely compositions associated with ambient and plume-enriched mantle.
 We then consider the effects of anelasticity and melt on the conversion factors in sections 3 and 4, respectively, before discussing the implications of our model for the thermal and chemical structure of the mantle in several tectonic contexts.

+I could introduce the discussion about Cammarano approach here, but it’s strange to put it just after our outline.
+I cannot put it before either, as we have not mentioned that we take into account melt and anelasticity in our study before.
+Any suggestions?

+However, here we explore how uncertainties in melt abundance and anelastic components propagate to uncertainties in conversion factors.
+With the exception of Cammarano et al. (2003), no other studies take into account all these elements.
+Cammarano et al. (2003) compute temperature and density anomalies, by considering constraints from thermodynamics and anelasticity.
+However, here we consider an updated set of the thermodynamic data (Stixrude and Lithgow-Bertelloni, 2011), and perform the calculations using with Perple_X (Connolly, 2005, 2009).
+Moreover, our calculations are done for the whole mantle, while Cammarano et al. (2003) consider only the shallowest 800 km.
+In their study, the melt is taken into account by considering the thermodynamics of hydrous minerals (not shown explicitly in their study), while we consider constraints from studies on the effects of partial melt (Hammond and Humphreys, 2000).

+For Scott:

+Cammarano et al. (2003) only consider melt through hydrous phases, indeed.
+I copy here an extract from Cammarano et al. (2003) “Using elas- ticity data of hydrous wadsleyite and ringwoodite, we calculate the effect on seismic velocities and density in the transition zone.
+The wadsleyite bulk modulus and its P derivative are taken from Kudoh and Inoue (1998).
+The density of hydrous wadsleyite and ρ, KS and G of hydrous ringwoodite are from Inoue et al. (1998), and ∂KS/∂P for hydrous ringwoodite is from Yusa et al. (2000).
+Other values are not modified from the respective anhydrous phases.
+The used data are for samples with circa 2 wt.% of water content.
+Slab wa- ter content is more likely to be below 1 wt.% (Angel et al., 2001a).
+A decrease of the melting temperature (Litasov et al., 2001), will lower QS and cause a fur- ther reduction of the seismic wave velocities (Karato and Jung, 1998) but is not included here.”

 Thermodynamic constraints